Myndex/Myndex/README.md

 # Myndex Articles & Links
 **QuickStart:** In an effort to pare down this mountain of material, here's a [link-tree](https://linktr.ee/Myndex) of the key links, with the most basic at the top: [_**linktr.ee/Myndex**_](https://linktr.ee/Myndex)

+If you want the latest information or want to ask me questions, [follow me on Twitter](https://twitter.com/MyndexResearch)

 ## Featured Articles
 ### _On Readability & Contrast_
 - [**Better reading on the web**](https://uxdesign.cc/better-reading-on-the-web-c943c4cfc91a) Published by _UX Collective_ (uxdesign.cc).
 This article discusses and demonstrates the problems with automated testing and WCAG 2 contrast math, methods, and guidelines.